cloudfoundry/cf-for-k8s-metric-examples/README.md

 * `helm repo add stable https://kubernetes-charts.storage.googleapis.com`
 * `helm install <release-name> stable/prometheus -n cf-system --set server.podLabels.what\-am\-i=prometheus`
     * This installs Prometheus in a compatable namespace
-    * This adds the pod that the network policy matches
+    * This adds the label that matches the network policy
 * Follow the output to access the Prometheus server

 The output should look something like: